nickyurco/CSC-270-Work/README.md

 Character set encoding: UTF-8

 __The Text:__
+*The Time Machine* is a classic novel of the sci-fi genre about a Time Traveller who travels far forward in time to gain a glimpse into Earth's distant future and recount the stories of his travels to a group of dinner guests.
+I chose to analyze this texts because it is one of the earliest examples of the sci-fi genre entering the realm of popular culture.

 `text/TimeMachine.cex`is where you can find the citable edition of the text, which has been built to the standards of CITE architecture.
 It has been created to enable seemless machine processing of the text.

 A human-readable HTML site has also been created, its pages can be found in `html/pages/`.
 Begin with `index.html` which acts as a table of contents.
 The script that builds a set of pages from a `.cex` file can be found `CSC-270-Work/src/main/scala/web-writer.scala` .
 A link back to this repository is included in `index.html`

 all scripts can be run using the sbt console interface in a unix terminal.

+Everything in this repository is public domain and free to use by anyone.

 __Character Validation__